 Other writers were lured here by our cultural treasures, from Tony Award-winning director Frank Galati to former U.S. Rep. Katherine Harris, who wrote that volunteering for the arts not only jump-started her political career but led to her meeting "the love of my life," her late husband, Anders Ebbeson.

 SCOPE director John McCarthy recalls his boyhood adventures in South Lido Park, where he "waded waist deep through the mangrove tunnels, found hummingbirds and rattlesnakes" and even conducted his own survey of the canals and hammocks.
 And Broadway playwright and screenwriter Craig Lucas explains how his recent sojourn at the Hermitage Artist Retreat changed his work—and life.

 Retired psychologist Thomas Clyburn recalls in gripping detail the day he was bused from Booker High to be one of the first black students at Sarasota High.
 His account of walking alone into that school, through a sea of hostile faces, his heart racing, shook me to my core and left me wondering how we ever tolerated a world that forced a young man to endure such an ordeal.

 Our 35 stories cover many other topics, from the 9-11 hijackers who trained here to rescuing a baby dolphin to an open-mic debut at McCurdy's Comedy Theatre.
 We can't imagine a better anniversary gift to the magazine—and to you.
 We'll also post every story on Facebook during this anniversary month.
-And if you have a Sarasota story you'd like to share—we know you do!—go to sarasotamagazine.com/stories and post your own.
+And if you have a Sarasota story you'd like to share—we know you do!—leave a comment here with your own.